ThePeeps191/Blooket-Collection/Answers/README.md

 Developed the Answer UI by: Glizzy Flizzy Dlizzy Blizzy✔#0777 and Sean V#9999

 Please don't steal code and say you made it or what ever give us credit!!

+# Get answers from a homework link
+Probably will make it, but i cba for now